 Prep Overview

-• Make soft tacos with diced avocado, slaw, and a drizzle of Mexican crema.
+• Make soft tacos with pulled chicken (no BBQ sauce), diced avocado, slaw, and a drizzle of Mexican crema.

-• Use it as a homemade pizza (or flatbread) topping.
-Add some diced red onion, bacon bits, and a combination of shredded cheddar and mozzarella cheese.
+• Use it as a pizza or flatbread topping, finished with red onion, bacon, and a blend of cheddar and mozzarella.

-• Make a pulled chicken grilled cheese sandwich with caramelized onions and thick-sliced Muenster.
+• Make a pulled chicken grilled cheese with caramelized onions and thick-sliced Muenster for a hearty twist.

 Don't Lose This Recipe!